“Ferguson?” the petty officer called out at morning muster.

 The investigator pressed on: “Do you have access to the utility space just forward of your shop?

 “Do you know an Airman Neale?”

 “Well, yes.”
 Neale and I had been assigned to a temporary unit flying out of Da Nang Air Base in Vietnam.
-I did not reveal that we had shared the occasional joint out on the ramp at night, but I did tell them that he and I had shared a few terrifying minutes in a shallow ditch while some Marines and guerrillas shot it out.
+I did not reveal that we had shared the occasional joint out on the ramp at night, but I did tell them that he and I had shared a few scary minutes in a shallow ditch during an attack.